olivier-heurtier/sphinxcontrib-requirement/doc/manual.rst

       Example: ``reqid=='0001'``
     * ``sort``: a sorting expression used when importing a CSV.
       Example: ``reqid,-title`` (the character ``-`` is used to reverse the order)
+    * ``hidden``: if evaluating to True (accepted: yes, Yes, true, True, integer not 0) the requirement will not be visible.
+It will still be visible in the :rst:dir:`req:reqlist` output and in the links.

     Other options may be available depending on the :ref:`customization` applied.